MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/integration.md

 ### Expose APIs

-Realtime integrations commonly involve exposing APIs to your tenants or other parties to use.
+Real-time integrations commonly involve exposing APIs to your tenants or other parties to use.
 APIs require special considerations, especially when used by external parties.
-These concerns include the following:
+Consider the following concerns:

 - Who is granted access to the API?
 - How will you authenticate the API's users?